Decent and affordable homes for all: five proposals for a fairer housing system

 We need a long-term strategy that reflects how different parts of society, politics, and the economy impact housing and homes, and that looks beyond addressing

-housing shortages and supply.
+.
 A statutory Housing Strategy Committee, akin to the Climate Change Committee, should be formed to hold governments now and in the future to account.

-We urge the government to take steps to increase the supply of genuinely affordable homes by supporting the conversion of private rented sector properties to social or genuinely affordable rental homes, reforming the compensation system for landowners to address windfall gains and promote more sustainable and equitable housing development, and replacing ‘affordable rent’ with income linked ‘living rent’.
+We urge the government to take steps to increase the supply of genuinely affordable homes by supporting the conversion of private rented sector properties to social or genuinely affordable rental homes, reforming the compensation system for landowners to address windfall gains and promote more sustainable and equitable housing development, and replacing ‘affordable rent’ with income linked ‘living rent.

 The private rented sector today is too often characterised by a lack of choice, high rents, insecurity, and poor living conditions, and many tenants vulnerable to harm are living in private rented accommodation unsuited to their needs.